WaelOGC/futureSelfapp/docs/10-user-account-management.md

 ### Purpose of the Account Area

-**Definition**: The account area is the centralized management hub where users control all aspects of their Future Self account, identity, security, usage, and preferences.
+**Definition**: The account area is the centralized management hub where users control all aspects of their FutureSelfApp account, identity, security, usage, and preferences.

 **Primary Functions**:
 - **Identity Management**: Control profile information and account identity